Laser Dentistry Groesbeck, TX

 Laser Dentistry in Groesbeck, TX

-Before laser dentistry treatment in our office, we examine your smile to determine if laser dentistry is right for you.
-Our office uses dental lasers to contour the gum tissue.
-We can provide cosmetic treatment to address gummy smiles or remove infected gum tissue.
+Before laser treatment, we’ll check your smile to see if it’s your best option.
+We use dental lasers to contour the gum tissue.
+We can also provide cosmetic treatment to address gummy smiles or remove infected gum tissue.

 Gingivectomies also treat gummy smiles.
 A gummy smile occurs when excess gum tissue covers the teeth.
 Contouring the gums uncovers more of the natural tooth and creates a more aesthetically pleasing look.